 - A regular stream of guest speakers on a range of Social Science and Business subjects

-As our students take part in a rapidly changing world they will require more and more the transferable skills that Social Science subjects offer them.
+As our students take part in a rapidly changing world they will require more and more the transferable skills that Humanities subjects offer them.
 Students learn a range of skills across our subjects including: